 But vinyl windows have some serious drawbacks as well.
-Because vinyl isn't as strong as other materials, the frames must be made thicker than other types of frames, which will cut down on the glass area.
+Because vinyl isn't as strong as other materials, the frames must be made thicker than with other types of windows, which will cut down on the glass area.
 Vinyl is generally durable, but home renovation experts caution that vinyl replacement windows expand and contract more than other types.
 That could reduce the thermal efficiency of your windows if some basic maintenance is not done.
 Writing in the Minneapolis Star Tribune, contractor Ryan Carey advises checking caulk and insulation around the window at least periodically to make sure leaks and drafts don't develop.
 As long as that upkeep is taken care of, however, performance should be fine.

 Carey also advises that those in harsher climates stick with a manufacturer's top-grade vinyl windows.
 "Almost every vinyl window manufacturer has a good, better, and best line," he says.
 "The 'best' is absolutely an option for our climate, 'better' is not so good for our climate, and 'good' is only good for our fish houses and deer stands."

 Vinyl windows come in a wide range of interior and exterior colors, and can be ordered with an interior wood veneer that can be painted or stained.
 However, be aware that vinyl itself can't be painted very easily, and that colors, especially dark ones, can fade over the years.

-However, the 2016 Cost vs Value survey by Remodeling magazine paints a somewhat different picture.
-It tracks the cost and expected payback when the house is sold for a variety of remodeling projects, including vinyl and clad-wood replacement windows.
+The 2017 Cost vs Value survey by Remodeling magazine tracks the cost and expected payback when the house is sold for a variety of remodeling projects, including vinyl and clad-wood replacement windows.
 In the past, clad-wood held a small edge nationwide and in most regions in terms of how much of the project cost you could expect to recoup when the house was sold.
-However, that's flipped around in the last two years, and the most recent finding gives vinyl the edge by a small margin nationwide and in most regions.
+However, that's flipped around in recent years, and the latest findings give vinyl the edge by a small margin nationwide and in most regions.
 However, in some areas with a high number of historic homes, wood still holds a clear lead -- 72 percent to 64.2 percent in New England, for example.